 Turbo-charge your online jewelry sales with enchanting product descriptions and web copy.

 Glittering.
 Shimmering.
 Sparkling.
 Just the mention of jewel-like qualities brings to mind images of magnificent baubles that catch the eye and stir the imagination.
 But even with such a compelling product, sales don’t necessarily come easy.

-In today’s market, the competition for jewelry customers is extraordinarily fierce.
-You’re not only competing with jewelry stores downtown or the chain-store jewelers in the mall, you’re dealing with the world of online jewelry purveyors and designers.
-The result is an entire universe of shiny objects all competing for customers’ interest.
+In today’s fast-paced market, the competition for jewelry & accessories customers is extraordinarily fierce.
+You’re not only competing with jewelry stores downtown or the chain-store jewelers in the mall, you’re dealing with the world of online jewelry purveyors and designers, and even craftspeople selling their homemade goods on Etsy.

-If you’re a DIY type, get started writing about your products.
+If you’re a DIY type, get started writing about your jewelry products.
 But if the thoughts don’t flow naturally or writing product descriptions isn’t the best use of your time, a professional jewelry copywriter can put into words the unique and special qualities of each item.
-She can create in writing a mental picture for the customer, complementing the beautiful product photos on your jewelry website or in your jewelry catalog.
+She can craft writing that creates a mental picture for the customer, complementing the beautiful product photos on your jewelry website or in your jewelry catalog.

 Well-written product descriptions of jewelry and accessories can make a world of difference for your business.
 They do the selling for you.
-A copywriter can portray your jewelry in ways that entice customers to reach for their wallet.
+A product description copywriter can portray your jewelry in ways that entice customers to reach for their wallet.

 I once worked with a jewelry designer who could talk about her creations in the most elegant terms, but yet her website was ineffective at moving product.

 A quick review of her site made the reason apparent.
 She’d resorted to mundane, generic product descriptions.
 She used terms like pretty and beautiful, but none of the captivating imagery that created color-filled pictures in the mind, words which flowed effortlessly from her when talking about her jewelry.